jeffreykegler/hoonlint/misc/whitespace.md

     --  ::en-json
 ```

-* The head of BARKET should be tightly joined or pseudo-joined.

-* There should be a vertical gap between the head and the battery.
+A BARKET should consist of,
+in lexical order:

+* Its rune

+* A one stop horizontal gap,
+  or an equivalent pseudo-join.

+* Its head.

+* A vertical gap.
 The inter-comment column location of the vertical gap should
 be the anchor column and the pre-column should be undefined.

-* The battery column location should be the anchor column.
+* A battery, whose base column location should be the anchor column.

+* A vertical gap.
+The inter-comment column location of the vertical gap should
+be the anchor column and the pre-column should be undefined.

+* A HEPHEP, starting at the anchor column.

 # SELGAP

-From `arvo/sur/twitter.hoon`, line 85:
+*From `arvo/sur/twitter.hoon`, line 85:*
 ```
      [  {$mentions $~}                %get   /statuses/mentions-timeline  ]
 ```